 During the Everest Base Camp Trek, you will have two types of accommodation.
 During your days in Kathmandu, you will stay at a 3-star hotel and during the trek, you will stay at tea houses.
 These tea houses are run by local people and provide you with minimalistic but proper services and clean beds.
 The room will either be private or on a twin or triple sharing basis.

 Your hotel in Kathmandu provides you breakfast while for other meals, you are recommended to try other restaurants in the city providing amazing multi-cuisine food.

->

-> Tea houses along the trail provide food rich in carbohydrates and protein.
+Tea houses along the trail provide food rich in carbohydrates and protein.
 As the trekking takes you to higher places, there will be fewer food options to choose from.
-For three meals, there is food like noodles, pasta, rice, vegetables, dal bhat, eggs, etc. At Lukla and Namche, you can find additional food like bakery items, pizzas, and beverages.
+For three meals, there is the food like noodles, pasta, rice, vegetables, dal Bhat, eggs, etc. At Lukla and Namche, you can find additional food like bakery items, pizzas, and beverages.

->

-> Three meals, breakfast, dinner, and lunch are included in the package while you have to carry extra snacks you need like chocolates and energy bars.
+Three meals, breakfast, dinner, and lunch are included in the package while you have to carry extra snacks you need like chocolates and energy bars.
 You can also buy some snacks on tea houses which may cost you more.
-Tea house where you have your meal allow you to fill your water bottles while you can refill your bottles with tap water and use the water purification pill as well.
+Tea house where you have your meal allows you to fill your water bottles while you can refill your bottles with tap water and use the water purification pill as well.